Panther18/ViterbiAlgorithm_HMMModel/README.md

 			* set_observation_values() - Sets the unique observation values of this HMM model
 			* get_observation_values() - Returns the observation values of this HMM model
 	*Viterbi.py - Contains the driver program to build a HMM model for the provided input

+* For any questions, please send an email to mail2pavanyr@gmail.com